rwpalmer/tzLib/doc/tzLib_Overview.md

 ## Background:
 	Local time settings are a function of geography and the policy of the governments that rule over that geography.
-Any government body (be it a nation, a state or province, a county, or even a city can decide that resetting the clocksin their domain would make life better for the citizenry working and residing there.
+Any government body (be it a nation, a state or province, a county, or even a city) can decide that resetting the clocks in their domain would make life better for the citizenry working and residing there.
 Common reasons for such a determination relate to agriculture, safety, and commerce.
 Regardless of the reason, a government can adopt a different time zone or use daylight